from the French perspective, English land claims were restricted to the Atlantic Ocean shoreline

 Louis Joliet map of North America, 1674 (note assumption of short distance between Lake Erie and Virginia colony)

-Source: Library of Congress, Louis Joliet 1674 map - Nouvelle decouverte de plusieurs nations dans la Nouvelle France en l'année 1673 et 1674
+Source: Library of Congress, Louis Joliet 1674 map - Nouvelle decouverte de plusieurs nations dans la Nouvelle France en l'ann e 1673 et 1674

 Spotswood saw the "big picture" of settlement patterns both inside and outside the boundaries of the Virginia colony.
 He sought to make peace with tribes on the frontiers of the colony, and was arranging the Treaty of Albany in 1722 when his replacement arrived in Williamsburg.

 By stimulating English settlement near the Blue Ridge, Spotswood was extending the international competition between European rivals deeper into the North American continent.
-It took 125 years for the Europeans to actually move 125 miles inland from Jamestown to the Shenandoah Valley, and another 50 years before the French and Indian War determined which nation would control the Ohio River Valley.
+It took 125 years for the Virginia colonists (including Germans and Scotch-Irish recruited from Pennsylvania) to actually move 125 miles inland from Jamestown to the Shenandoah Valley.
+Another 50 years passed before the conclusion of the French and Indian War in 1763 determined whether France or England would control the lands in the watersheds of the Ohio River and Mississippi River, and by the early 1800's displace most of the Native Americans living there.

 Throughout that time, various landowners tried to attract French Protestants to settle on Virginia's northern, western, and southern frontiers.
 The gentry acquired claims to vast tracts of land based on their ability to recruit new settlers.